 Jordan's been with the department for nine years and is its only drug recognition expert.
 Bruckhart, an officer there for 10 years, has worked as a narcotics detective and made 556 felony drug arrests with a 100 percent conviction rate.

 Hanuska, a 20-year member of the department, is the tactical commander of the York County Quick Response team.
 Emig, a 14-year member of the department, is a certified accident reconstructionist.
-He is also a member of the county's quick response team.
+He also is a member of the county's quick response team.

 The chief said he has goals for the force, but without employees to believe in the goals, he can't carry it out.